 Safety is a key element of a successful bicycle network.
 Bicyclists may choose to ride only if they feel safe and comfortable on our bikeway system.
 Since March 2015, the Santa Fe Police Department has adjusted field data collection methods on crashes to facilitate the analysis of those occurring with bicycles.
 In 2018, the City of Santa Fe Police Department, Crime Analysis Division conducted its first analysis of bicycle crashes documented over a 3-year time frame (March 1, 2015, to February 28, 2018).
+Locations of bicycle"RIDING MY BIKE, I ALMOST GOT HIT BY A Camper trailer on St. Francis, and Now Try to avoid that street."

-Locations of bicyclerelated crashes occurred predominantly at intersections and on principal arterials, including Cerrillos Road, Airport Road, St. Francis Drive, and St. Michaels Drive (Figure 4-4).
+related crashes occurred predominantly at intersections and on principal arterials, including Cerrillos Road, Airport Road, St. Francis Drive, and St. Michaels Drive (Figure 4-4).